+Our SRM setting is also related to fixed-budget \emph{best-arm identification (BAI)} \citep{Gabillon-2012,pmlr-v139-alieva21a,azizi2021fixedbudget}.
+In BAI, the goal is to control the probability of choosing a suboptimal arm.
+The two objectives are related because the simple regret can be bounded by the probability of choosing a suboptimal arm multiplied by the maximum gap.

-While SRM has a long history \citep{audibert10best,kaufmann16complexity}, prior works on Bayesian SRM are limited.
-For instance, \citet{russo2020simple} proposed a TS algorithm for SRM.
+While SRM has a long history \citep{audibert-2010-BAI,kaufmann16complexity}, prior works on Bayesian SRM are limited. \citet{russo2020simple} proposed a TS algorithm for BAI.
 However, its analysis and regret bound are frequentist.
-The first work on Bayesian SRM is a recent paper of \citet{komiyama21optimal}.
-Beyond establishing a lower bound, they proposes an algorithm that minimizes the Bayesian per-task simple regret.
-This algorithm does not use the prior $P_*$ and seems conservative.
-As a side contribution of this work, we establish Bayesian per-task simple regret bounds for Thompson sampling-based algorithms for this new setting.
+The first work on Bayesian SRM is \citet{komiyama21optimal}.
+Beyond establishing a lower bound, they proposed a Bayesian algorithm that minimizes the (Bayesian) per-task simple regret in \cref{eq:per-task-SR}.
+This algorithm does not use the prior $P_*$ and is conservative.
+As a side contribution of our work, we establish Bayesian per-task simple regret bounds for posterior-based algorithms in this setting.

-It is worth mentioning that fixed-horizon SRM is the goal of fixed budget \emph{best-arm identification} (BAI) problem \citep{pmlr-v139-alieva21a,azizi2021fixedbudget}.
-BAI works mainly bound the probability of error in choosing the best arm.
-The ultimate goal, however, is to minimize the regret in identifying the best arm, i.e., simple regret.